jmoro0408/jmoro0408/README.md

 ### Hi there 👋

 My name is James, I'm a mechanical engineer at Jacobs Engineering - aspiring to learn more about the world of Data Science, Machine Learning, and programming.

-I'm currently working on achieving the Microsoft DP-100: "Designing and Implementing a Data Science Solution on Azure" certification.  and when I'm not programming I like to ski, surf, and hike.
+I'm currently working on achieving the Microsoft DP-100: "Designing and Implementing a Data Science Solution on Azure" certification.

+When I'm not programming I like to ski, surf, and hike.